Still, even if you do everything right, you can still break down!

 If the cruise does "run away", remember a quick tap on the brake will disengage it.

-There have been a lot of cases (Toyota most recently) of "cars running out of control".
+There have been a lot of safe car concerns about "cars running out of control".
 This can be caused by a lot of things: sticking cables or throttle linkages, or electronic defects in the case of sticking cruise controls, or "drive by wire" automobiles.
 (Drive by wire systems control the throttle by an electronic servo via the computer.
 The gas pedal isn't directly connected to the throttle.
 The pedal give input to the computer, the computer operates the throttle.
 That's drive by wire.
 Other designs (so far non-mainstream, mostly experimental) operate the steering and brakes in a similar fashion.)

 Any car which has stuff like a "one touch push button start" feature is likely to have some sort of drive by wire also.